-You may be able to take this deduction if you installed new insulation in your Indiana home during 2008.
-Insulation includes weather stripping, double pane windows, storm doors and storm windows.
-To take this deduction the following requirements must be met:
+You may be able to take this deduction if you installed new insulation in your Indiana home during 2009.
+Insulation includes weather

 - The insulating items must have been installed in your principal place of residence located in Indiana, - The part of your home where the insulating items were installed must have been built before Jan.
-1, 2004, - The insulating items must be an upgrade and not a replacement or like-kind item (e.g., replacing a double pane window with a new double pane window won't qualify, but replacing a double pane window with a triple pane window will qualify), and - The deduction must be taken in the year the insulating items were installed.
+1, 2006, - The insulating items must be an upgrade and not a replacement or like-kind item (e.g., replacing a double pane window with a new double pane window won't qualify, but replacing a double pane window with a triple pane window will qualify), and - The deduction must be taken in the year the insulating items were installed.

-You are allowed to deduct the actual cost of the qualifying items and labor up to a maximum of \$1,000.
-(You cannot include the cost of labor that you did yourself.)
+You are allowed to deduct the actual cost of the qualifying items, including labor, up to a maximum of \$1,000.